* fully colored, highly illustrated and extremely easy to understand.

-Upon enrollment in our Distance Montessori (Preschool) Early Childhood (3 - 6) Diploma Program, every student gets nine premium quality training manuals.
+Upon enrollment in our Distance Montessori (Preschool) Early Childhood (3 – 6) Diploma Program, every student gets nine premium quality training manuals.
 They have been specially designed keeping in view the needs of distance learning.
-Every step of each activity is has an illustration or a picture, along with explanation in simple English.
+Every step of each activity has an illustration or a picture, along with an explanation in simple English.
 While going through them, one feels like being with an expert Montessori trainer in a training center.
-They will prove to a lifetime resource, and you will definitely thirst for referring to them over and over again.
-Unlike other Montessori albums and manuals which are bulky and impossible to handle, they are compact, lightweight and catchy, but also comprehensive and thorough.
+They will prove to be a lifetime resource, and you will definitely thirst for referring to them over and over again.
+Unlike other Montessori albums and manuals which are bulky and impossible to handle, they are compact, lightweight, and catchy, but also comprehensive and thorough.
 Each manual has an assignment to complete, which you submit on our online learning management system.
 The manuals are shipped to you through express post upon enrollment.

 Below you can familiarize yourself with each curriculum manual by looking at the sample pages and going through the index pages.

 Module 1: Introduction to Montessori (3–6 Classroom Guide)

 This module introduces you to the Montessori method and its uniqueness.
 It begins with the Life and works of the founder Dr. Maria Montessori and then focuses on her educational philosophy and key component of the Montessori method.
 Topics ranging from sensitive periods to the preparation of the Montessori environment are all covered in necessary detail in this guidebook.
 It also serves as a guide to using all the remaining 8 modules in the course.

 The following are the main topics covered in this manual.

 – Life and Works of Dr. Montessori, Her Method, and Philosophy

 – Concepts of Prepared Environment, Freedom of Choice, Sensitive Periods, Mixed Age Groups, Access and Proportion, etc.

 – Your Roll as a Montessori Directress

 – How to Present Lessons in Montessori Way?